 What would Halloween be without a creepy strange spider picture or two?
 Over the last five years I have photographed a couple of peculiar spiders who can bring a shiver to some people.
 Actually their webs may be the scariest part!

 How many of you walking out to empty the trash at night or through the woods at dusk have felt something soft brush against your face?
-When you aim a flashlight’s beam above you, see a gigantic web with a big fat spider in the middle of it and sending you running with cold chills and goosebumps!
+When you aim a flashlight’s beam above you, see a gigantic web with a big fat spider in the middle of it!
+Big enough to send you running with cold chills and goosebumps!

 The orb weavers, often seen on street signs or spanning between a tree and grass are really harmless, unless you injure yourself running away from them.
 These spiders have fat bodies and either sit in the middle of their web or sit on an attached branch with a monitor line to signal when they have a “guest”.
 They only eat bugs, but sure look creepy.